-Hairprint!
-The review we have all been so anxiously awaiting!
-Hairprint is a nontoxic color treatment that restores gray hair to it’s true color.
+Check out my Hairprint review!
+Hairprint is a nontoxic color treatment that restores gray hair to its true color.
 Hairprint has a couple of product options and you pick according to your hair type.
 This is the one we used.

 Can you believe it?!
 Sometimes it’s hard to see from the pics but the color is beautiful.
 It’s deep, rich in pigment and shinny.